BMS Factory Pillow Talk Sassy review: powerful G-spot vibrator

 The bulbousness and curve are enough to nestle along the curve of my pubic bone and stay there.
 There’s no awkwardly straight tapering that makes my vagina want to suck in the tip way past the G-spot.

 All in all, the Sassy’s head is a gentle option for easy aiming without being super rigid or direct.
-However, if you want something more intensely curved but still flexible, you may want to consider the Embrace G Wand (more on that in the next two sections) for its broader, more bulbous head.
+However, if you want something more intensely curved but still flexible, you may want to consider the Embrace G Wand (more on that in the next two sections) for its rounder, more bulbous head.
+If you do want something rigid, consider the Swan Wand.

 Why is speed control so important to me?